go-telegram-bot-api/telegram-bot-api/README.md

 The scope of this project is just to provide a wrapper around the API without any additional features.
 There are other projects for creating something with plugins and command handlers without having to design all that yourself.

+Note to previous users, there was just a large change that broke some methods.
+The main changes are that all the `Send*` functions have been replaced with a single `Send`, and `UpdatesChan` was renamed `GetUpdatesChan` and returns `(chan, err)` instead of storing the chan in `Updates`.

 ## Example

 This is a very simple bot that just displays any gotten updates, then replies it to that chat.